-What is the risk of stage 1B melanoma recurring?
+What is the risk of stage 2 melanoma recurring?

-A diagnosis of stage 1B melanoma means it has been caught early and most patients don't have further recurrence of their melanoma once treated.
+A diagnosis of stage 2 melanoma means it has been caught relatively early and most patients don't have further recurrence of their melanoma once treated.
 There are statistics available on the likelihood of melanoma recurrence for each stage of melanoma.

 If you want to know more precisely the chances of your melanoma recurring, talk to your dermatologist and/or your CNS.
-Dealing with details of this and treatment can however be emotionally trying.
-It may be difficult to take everything in that the doctor tells you during the consultation.
+Dealing with details of this and treatment can however be difficult to cope with.
+It may also be difficult to take in everything that the doctor tells you during the consultation.
 This leaflet is designed to add to the information that the doctor gives you, but your own doctor and their team remain the best source of information for you.